Talk about a time you learned a new skill.: IELTS Speaking Cue Card

 Follow up questions

-What challenges did you face while learning to create content?
+What challenges did you face while learning to create videos?

 How do you think being a content creator can impact your future?